alan-platform/alan-platform.github.io/pages/tutorials/data-import-export.md

 To explain the data format requirements, let's look at the CSV data from the `Products` collection.
 The first column is for the key of `Products` items.
-Keys have to be *unique*: you cannot add multiple `Products` with the same key.
+Keys of collection entries have to be *unique*: you cannot add multiple `Products` with the same key.

 For the second column, the `item_operation`, you can choose from:
 - `add` to add a new item